scottmillers/Terraform/aws/learn-terraform/databases/docs/aurora.md

 - Invoke a Lambda function when an Aurora DB cluster event occurs using lambda_sync or lambda async
 - Capture data changes when a row in a table is modified

+## Aurora Failures

+- If you have Replica in the same AZ when failing over, Amazon Aurora flips the canonical name (CNAME) from your DB Instance to point at the healthy replica.
+- If you are running Aurora serverless and the DB instance or AZ become unavailable, Aurora will automatically recreated the DB instance in a different AZ
+- If you don't have a replica and are not running serverless, aurora will attempt to create a new DB Instance in the same AZ as the original instance

+## Practice Test 5, Question 53

+A top investment bank is in the process of building a new Forex trading platform.
+To ensure high availability and scalability, you designed the trading platform to use an Elastic Load Balancer in front of an Auto Scaling group of On-Demand EC2 instances across multiple Availability Zones.
+For its database tier, you chose to use a single Amazon Aurora instance to take advantage of its distributed, fault-tolerant, and self-healing storage system.

+In the event of system failure on the primary database instance, what happens to Amazon Aurora during the failover?

+Answer: Amazon Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance and is done on a best-effort basis

 ## References

 https://youtu.be/iwS1h7rLNBQ